 The resulting northern, low-price bidding zone comprises only the Northwest of Germany along the North Sea coast.
 It is notably smaller in size compared to those derived from scenario yearspecific LMPs.
 This is due to Ward's criterion, which minimizes the in-cluster variance.
 High wind power generation on- and offshore leads to transmission bottlenecks towards the south and causes low LMPs along the coast in all scenario years.
 For individual scenario years, other bottlenecks are more prevalent and dominate in the clustering process.
 Yet, these bottlenecks shift over the scenario years while the bottleneck along the coast remains stable.
 In addition, the LMPs of the different scenario years are not weighted equally in the clustering.
-The year 2025 is characterized by the highest LMP levels, resulting in larger Euclidean distances and consequently exerting a stronger influence on the clustering process.7 scenario years compared to a yearly split.
+The year 2025 is characterized by the highest LMP levels, resulting in larger Euclidean distances and consequently exerting a stronger influence on the clustering process.

+Holding the bidding zone split stable over multiple years decreases the information quality on transmission restrictions in the market.
+Consequently, the need for redispatch increases in all scenario years compared to a yearly split.
 Table 3 presents the changes in redispatch costs per scenario year compared to the benchmarks of a single bidding zone and the annually changing bidding zone splits presented above.
 The results are based on 2009 weather conditions as ENTSO-E and ENTSOG (2022) considers these to be the most representative.